cbailiss/pivottabler/cran-comments.md

-## Resubmission

-The number of automated tests that run on CRAN has been significantly reduced - run-time is now 20% of previous run-time.

 ## Background

 This package is written entirely in R with no external dependencies/components other than the packages listed in the DESCRIPTION file.